Site Map | Terms of Use | Privacy Policy | Home

 Q. Are any Customers excluded from coverage under the Excess SIPC Surety Bond?

-No, all Customers of the Firm are eligible for coverage under the Bond, subject to its terms.
+No, all Customers of Lehman Brothers Inc. and Lehman Brothers International (Europe) are eligible for coverage under the Bond, subject to its terms.
 However, the protection does not apply to all losses.
 For example, it does not apply to any loss that arises directly or indirectly through fraudulent, dishonest, or wrongful acts on the part of the Customer, or through any such act in which the Customer is implicated.

 Q. Can a change in SIPA impact coverage under the CAPCO Excess SIPC Surety Bond?